Roopa Farooki: Personal life

 Farooki cites her father as an inspiration, and has written frankly about her relationship with her father and his influence on her work in the UK national press.
 She has also written about her experiences of eczema, relationship counselling, and fertility treatment.
 Her recent novels have featured characters with Asperger's syndrome, and bipolar disorder.

 Before her sister, Kiron, died of cancer, she had advised Roopa to separate from her husband; advice she did not take.

-She currently lives in southwest France and southeast England with her husband and four children, twin girls and two boys.
+She currently lives in southwest France and southeast England with her husband and four children, twin girls, older daughter and son.
 She teaches creative writing, having been a lecturer on the Masters programme in Prose Fiction at Canterbury Christ Church University and an undergraduate lecturer at the University of Kent in England.
 She also teaches on the Masters programme at the University of Oxford, and is the ambassador for the UK relationship counselling charity, Relate.